-We vacation in Alaska to refresh our spirits.
-In Alaska, it is still possible to be the first person to walk a mountain path or riverbank.
-We remember we’re part of the natural world.
+Alaska is the experience of a lifetime, and we vacation there to refresh our spirits.
+It is still possible in Alaska to be the first person who has walked a mountain path or riverbank, and we remember we’re part of the natural world.
 This land is ideal for summer adventurers who want to kayak, pan gold, jetboat, dog sled, fish, cruise, dip into history, and see eagles sail past glaciers.
-It is also a healing, a graceful place to find absolute peace.
+It is a healing, a graceful place to find absolute peace.
 Alaska is the experience of a lifetime.

 Denali National Park